snowdriftcoop/snowdrift/BUILD.md

 This will take a while!

-## Running the site via `yesod devel`
+## Running the site

-Run the site in development mode via:
+Run the site in development mode with

     ./build.sh

-The command builds anything that has been deleted or changed before launching.
+This will automatically rebuild and rerun the site whenever it detects changes to the code.

 To stop the site, type `quit` in the terminal, then press Enter.

-Currently, the above command is our usual means of launching the site.

 ## Troubleshooting

-If `./build.sh` commands fail in any way, try running `./build.sh clean` and then try building again.
+If `./build.sh` commands fail in any way, try running `./build.sh clean` and then building again.

 ## Using the local site